 4. Take short trips, close to home.
 We’ve taken an overnight trip here and there to satisfy the need to explore.
 We visited the beach at Vermilion, when a long distance trip to Florida or the Caribbean was too much of a financial stretch.
 When even an overnight is out of the question, a day trip to a new park or place is fun.

 5. Read.
 Blogs, guidebooks, and travel fiction are all on the docket!
 It’s a great time to seek out blog posts on your top destinations.
-You’ll have a lot of knowledge to pull from when you do finally get there!
+You’ll have a lot of knowledge to about the place when you do finally get there!

 6. Clean my house.
 What?!
 I’m not going to tell you to be a minimalist or anything.
 However, I find the occasional purging of stuff to help my peace of mind.
 Of course, I’m writing this shortly after my kids took all their toys and dumped them on the floor.
 More cleaning for me!
 Wooo…

 7. New activities.
 Similar to exploring a new park, trying a new activity can stimulate your brain.
 We’ve gone to festivals we’d missed in the past or tried out a new activity for children.
 We’ve also started new classes.
 Music Together is one our favorites.
 Additionally, these are classes available globally.

 8. I count my blessings.
 As cliché as that sounds, sometimes that is the best thing one can do.
 I’m thankful for our health, our passports, and all the other little delights in life.
 I’m also grateful that I can entertain the thought of travel.
 It may be further off than I thought, yet I know it will happen.

 Bonus: One MORE, extra fun thing to take away the “I can’t travel right now” blues